-The users authenticate themselves using their credentials as defined in NiceLabel Control Center > Administration > Users and Groups.
+The users authenticate themselves using their credentials as defined in NiceLabel Control Center, Users tab.
 Refer to NiceLabel Control Center User Guide for details on user management (section Users and Groups).

 Options in the Feedback from the Print Engine section specify communication parameters that allow you to receive print engine feedback.